Horseshoe Bend, Shirehampton: Wreck of the Kron Prinz

 The grounded ship was photographed and there is a well-known photograph of her on her side, taken from across the Avon.
 This was later published as a postcard by local photographer Fred Little, although it was not (as sometimes claimed) his photograph, as he had been born in the same year.

 The ship was later renamed the and was lost in the North Sea in 1899.

+Impact on port of Bristol

+When built at Bristol in 1843, SS Great Britain was the largest vessel ever built, with a length of 322 feet.
+It could not have been greater, as Horseshoe Bend lay between Bristol and the Bristol Channel to the Atlantic Ocean.
+Great ships got ever larger, and this led to the development of the new port of Avonmouth in the 1860s.